plaintextpackets/netprobe_lite/README.md

 # How to use

-1. Navigate to: http://x.x.x.x:3001/ where x.x.x.x = IP of the probe machine running Docker.
+1. Navigate to: http://x.x.x.x:3001/d/app/netprobe where x.x.x.x = IP of the probe machine running Docker.

 2. Default user / pass is 'admin/admin'.
 Login to Grafana and set a custom password.

-3. Click on 'Menu -> Dashboards -> Netprobe' to view the dashboard (you should add the URL as a bookmark).

 # Data storage